 To accommodate the City's RHNA allocation, five key focus areas of economic investment/opportunity have been identified consistent with the City's comprehensive General Plan Update (adopted in 2020).
 These focus areas include: El Toro Road, Lake Forest Drive, Light Industrial/Railroad, Civic Center, and Foothill Ranch Towne Center, all of which allow and incentivize mixed-use development at the densities needed to stimulate affordable housing development.
 These areas, located along transportation corridors and near activity centers, are designated for mixed-use development in the City's General Plan.
-The City's very-low and low RHNA needs are largely The sites identified to accommodate the City's RHNA at all income levels are largely accommodated in these locations, which do not represent extremely concentrated racial or ethnic populations, persons with disabilities, female household, senior households, or low-income households.
-However, the City has included a program to encourage additional development of lower-income units throughout the community through its accessory dwelling unit program.
-For these reasons, the City finds that the sites proposed to accommodate its RHNA allocation do not unduly burden existing areas of concentrated racial or ethnic homogeneity, poverty, or other characteristics.
-Moreover, the sites affirmatively further fair housing by helping to stimulate investment in areas where additional people- and place-based opportunity is desired, and where new residential and/or mixed-use development can help to improve some of the opportunity level characteristics discussed earlier in this section.
+The City's very-low and low RHNA needs are largelyThe sites identified to accommodate the City's RHNA at all income levels are largely accommodated in these locations.
+By locatingdesignating sites throughout the City, and at permitted densities which promote a variety of housing types to meet all income needs, the sites affirmatively further fair housing and provides for housing for all income types in moderate and high resource areas.
+Specifically, housing sites designated Urban Industrial 25 are located in a high resource area and have the capacity for approximately 426 units at moderate and above moderate income levels. which do not represent extremely concentrated racial or ethnic populations, persons with disabilities, female household, senior households, or low-income households.